Meniscus Tear: Gentle Non-Invasive Care Options

 Some surgeons use the old slogan for meniscal tears, “If it’s torn, cut it out & throw it away!’
 However, recent literature advises against cutting or removing the meniscus, and as such, a newer slogan is now encouraged, “Do everything to Save the meniscus!”

-The New England Journal of Medicine published a study of the effectiveness of meniscal surgery.
+The New England Journal of Medicine published a study of the efficiency of meniscal surgery.
 What sets the study apart from others is that it published the results of a randomized double-blind sham-controlled partial meniscectomy (arthroscopic meniscal tear surgery) of 146 patients aged 35-65.
 The outcomes call into question the use of arthroscopic surgery for patients with a torn meniscus.

 The Outcome: